In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Installation - Belt

-The Doona scores slightly above average for installing a vehicle belt instead of LATCH.
+The Doona scores slightly above average for installation using a vehicle belt instead of LATCH.
 Its belt performance ties with the LATCH installation, so it is similar in difficulty.

 The lock-off is a clasp you push down a flap over the belt webbing far enough to get the clasp closed.
 The final snap in place is harder to do than it should be.
-It is somewhat finicky and not what we'd call straightforward.
-None of the steps posed a huge problem, but it all felt a little more difficult than most of the competition.
-Our installation was stable in both test cars.
+It is somewhat finicky and not straightforward.
+None of the steps posed a huge problem, but it all felt more difficult than most of the competition.

 doona - the doona uses the european belt path that wraps the shoulder belt...